sneakykiwi/mudae-autobot/README.md

 ### Configuration

-Configuration is stored in a local SQLite database.
-You can modify settings through the TUI or by editing the database directly.
+Settings, statistics, credentials, and channel information are stored in a local SQLite database.
+You can modify settings through the TUI.

 #### Wishlist

+The wishlist is stored as a JSON file.
 Create a `wishlist.json` file in the project root (see `wishlist.example.json` for format):

 ```json
 {